Fat Transfer vs Fillers: Which Is Best for You?

 Fillers: Reduce or Eliminate Wrinkles

 Facial fillers were first invented as a long-term replacement for Botox injections.
-These gels contain Hyaluronic Acid (HA), a compound naturally produced by the body that repairs soft tissue.
+These gels contain hyaluronic acid, a compound naturally produced by the body that repairs soft tissue.
 Aging and sun exposure damage the natural production of HA, and injectable fillers are meant to supply new HA to the face.

 This causes fine lines, wrinkles, and even warts to disappear completely because the body naturally repairs them thanks to the new supply of hyaluronic acid.
 The gel absorbs water, increasing the lifting effect of the filler.
 Both effects are also long-lasting, with most dermal fillers having a minimum duration of 1 year.
 Some patients report a lifelong effect after just two injections.